codanaut/emby-monitor/README.md

 [full album here](https://imgur.com/a/UZ4haSq)

-This project is still very much a beta and has very little testing outside of one environment.

 ## Usage

+Install the requirements\
+`pip3 install –upgrade -r requirements.txt`

 Edit the url and key with your info.
 You can get an emby api key by going to your *Dashboard>API Keys* and then you can generate a key.

-Install the requirements\
-`pip3 install –upgrade -r requirements.txt`

 Open [settings.example](settings.example) and enter your server ip or url and api key like so\
 [Connection]\